About Consano Earth

 Amplifying the importance of Rewilding

 We also personally support initiatives that showcase the importance of rewilding specifically film and media projects that are solution based, pro-active stories.
 This is as much about funding people as funding projects.
 In 2020 we started working with Falmouth University in helping fund rewilding centric films from recent graduates.
 The Class of 2021 produced two fantastic films; one showcasing the wonders of Kelp and the second about the COAST project in Arran, Scotland.
-Two more films are scheduled for release in late 2023.
+Two more films are scheduled for release in 2024.

 "We can't have healthy people on an unhealthy planet"